Trump’s bid to discredit election raises fear that he will undermine a smooth transfer of power

 “The tone at the top is really, really important,” said the person, adding of Murphy, the GSA administration head: “I think she’ll be in a tough position.
 She’ll see what the right thing to do is and have political pressure not to do it.”

 House Democrats have criticized Murphy, who was unanimously confirmed by the Senate in 2017, over the GSA’s oversight of the Trump International Hotel, which is leased on federal property.
-Some raised questions over whether Trump had pressured GSA to scuttle plans to relocate the FBI headquarters out of the city and redevelop its property because the president was concerned that a new development would compete with his hotel.
-Murphy has said he was not involved in the decision.
+Some raised questions over whether Trump had pressured the GSA to scuttle plans to relocate the FBI headquarters out of the city and redevelop its property because the president was concerned that a new development would compete with his hotel.
+Murphy has said she was not involved in the decision.

 Former GSA officials emphasized that the agency strives to be apolitical and that the staffing of career officials in the transition unit will help shield it from potential White House pressure.